possibleburger2/Himalayan-Climbing-Expeditions-Data-Analysis/README.md

 ## Overview

-This repository analysis Himalayan Climbing Expedition Data to find something:
+This repository analysis Himalayan Climbing Expedition Data to find success odds based off a variety of factors:

 The raw data was downloaded from the following repository: https://github.com/tacookson/data/tree/master/himalayan-expeditions